dshieble/dshieble.github.io/_posts/2023-05-15-large-language-models-part-2.md

 </script>

-TODO: Make this intro more captivating and sprinkle in more content

-Powerful.
-Costly.
-Capricious.
+> If you aren't too familiar with large language models or how we can use them to solve problems, check out [this post](https://danshiebler.com/2023-05-12-large-language-models-part-1).

-Generative large language models (LLMs) like ChatGPT have extraordinary problem solving abilities.
-However, they are also extremely difficult to use in software.
-Their native text input/output format
+Generative large language models (LLMs) like ChatGPT possess extraordinary problem-solving abilities.
+However, they are difficult to use.

+One key challenge lies in their cost and latency.
+These models often operate at a much slower pace and incur higher costs compared to traditional software solutions.
+Response times in the scale of seconds, rather than milliseconds, are not uncommon.
+Additionally, LLMs exhibit capricious behavior, where slight variations in inputs can yield wildly different results.
+This unpredictability necessitates the implementation of intricate error handling mechanisms due to the lack of a guaranteed output structure.
+LLM-powered software must be carefully designed to emphasize the strengths and minimize the weaknesses of these tools.

+To construct such a system we must decide how to pass data to the LLM, frame the data within the prompt, and interpret the LLM's response.
+Each of these decisions demands careful consideration of the LLM's realistic capabilities and the specific requirements of the software system.

- Large language model (LLM)-powered software must be carefully designed to emphasize their strengths and minimize their weaknesses.
-In this post we explore a few LLM design patterns.
+In this post we will explore a few LLM design patterns and discuss how to choose between them.

-These patterns

-If you aren't too familiar with large language models or how we can use them to solve problems, check out [this post](https://danshiebler.com/2023-05-12-large-language-models-part-1).

 ## Tools